kriskbx/tagdog.js/README.md

 #### `.tagdog-tag`
 The visual tags pushed in to the tag container are simple span elements with a CSS class of `.tagdog-tag`, to keep everything simple and semantic.

+## Tagdog Implementations

+Wanna use Tagdog with a framework?
+[Here's](https://github.com/kriskbx/vue-tagdog) directive for [Vue.js](https://github.com/yyx990803/vue) by [kriskbx](https://github.com/kriskbx)

+Please drop me a line, if you've build a directive or implementation for other frameworks and libraries, like React, Angular, etc. I'll gladly feature them prominently, here.
+Also, please do tell me about any implementation problems with Tagdog itself, in case you encounter any.

 ---